tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/unit-20-install-guide.md

  ![MetaMask installation - 9](Images/metamask-9.png)

-* You may note that you have `0 ETH` and no transactions, this is all right from now since you are not connected to your local blockchain.
+* You may note that you have `0 ETH` and no transactions.
+This is all right from now since you are not connected to your local blockchain.

 Congratulations!
 You have installed MetaMask.